AGCoL

 Alignment&Synteny

-See pair parameters on setting the pair parameters for the this step.
+See Parameters on setting the pair parameters for the this step.

-Then select All Pairs or Selected Pair to run the Alignment&Synteny.
+Then select Selected Pair to run the Alignment&Synteny.

 align and synteny